 Custom Promotional Items: Pros and Cons

-Hardly a year goes by for me without receiving at least one inquiry for custom promotional items.
+When I was in the promotional products business, hardly a year went by without receiving at least one inquiry for custom promotional items.
 Everything from custom shaped magnets and notepads to custom molded action figures.
 Are all of them possible?
 You bet!
 Are all of them feasible projects?
 No way.

 Usually the client is envisioning a high impact promotional giveaway that will help the company build their brand.
 Truly, this type of project could accomplish that.
 In fact, some of these unique items can become valuable collectibles, especially those for highly desirable brands.